MegicLF/PHYS-protein-noise/README.md

 # PHYS-protein-noise
-To keep records of codes and update schedules as well as resources.
+To keep records and codes and update schedules as well as resources.